abbaspour/replate/readme.md

 - [ReactAdmin](https://marmelab.com/react-admin/) is a front-end SPA technology for business website `business.`
 - Client side React is a front-end SPA technology for consumer website `donor.`
 - The static website is using plain HTML/CSS
-- Okta is the Workforce identity for Replate employees- It's added an organization & connection in Auth0 with Terraform
+- Okta is the Workforce identity for Replate employees - It's added an organization & connection in Auth0 with Terraform
 - API is built with [Hono](https://hono.dev) and TypeScript
 - Mailtrap as an SMTP server for email communications
 - Makefile, npm and wrangler for executing build and deployment